mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 These past two months bring me to an exciting Zestful milestone: I've earned back my investment!

 I [spent $7.4k](/solo-developer-year-1/#zestfulhttpszestfuldatacom) hiring a freelancer to help me launch the first version, and I had a few other smaller costs leading to a total cost of $8k.
 Including August, my lifetime revenue from Zestful is now $8,246, so the project has officially turned a profit.
 Of course, this was possible because I paid myself $0.
-On an hourly basis, Zestful probably paid me about a nickel per hour.
+On an hourly basis, Zestful has probably earned me about a nickel per hour.

 Lastly, a company reached out in August about potentially acquiring Zestful.
 I was upfront with them that its earnings are small, but if they want to acquire my solution instead of rolling their own, I'm open to it.
 We had a preliminary call, and they requested some historical data from me.
 They said they're considering an offer.
 I'm not getting my hopes up, but it will be a nice bonus if it happens.